Last Updated on March 8, 2021 by

 When Should You Replace Your Caulk?

-A time comes when you will need to replace your caulk regardless of the quality of material used.
+A time comes when you will need to replace your caulk regardless of the quality of the material used.
 No matter the application process, you will eventually have to change the caulk.
 The following signs are an indication of when you need to replace this substance:

-1. When your caulk is older than five years
+• When your caulk is older than five years

-2. If your calk cracks or dries out
+• If your calk cracks or dries out

-3. If you find mildew or mold beneath the surface of the caulk.
+• If you find mildew or mold beneath the surface of the caulk.
 There could be water leakage

-4. When caulk is missing or peeling
+• When the caulk is missing or peeling

 Yes.
 You can apply new caulk over old caulk but you will have to put a wider bead.
 A wider bead of new caulk will cover the old one and stick to the un-caulked surfaces on each side.
-Before applying new caulk, ensure that the surface of the bead and the surrounding areas are clean.
+Before applying the new caulk, ensure that the surface of the bead and the surrounding areas are clean.
 You can use rubbing alcohol to remove as much oil as possible.

 Try a small part with the wider bead to see if it sticks well.
 Use a caulking gun to apply the wider bead of the new caulk.
 Check that the caulk adheres to the surface on both sides of the older caulk.